scottandrewlepera/wordpress-buttondown-plugin/README.md

 ## Settings

 Before you can use the plugin, you need to configure it.
 Go to **Settings > WP Buttondown** to see your configuration options.
-All fields are required.

 ### Buttondown and cookie settings

 * **Buttondown API Token** - The API token from your Buttondown account.
 You will need to activate API usage on your account.
+* **Buttondown subscription page (optional)** - The URL of your Buttondown newsletter subscription page, either at buttondown.com or somewhere on your Wordpress site.
 * **Regular subscriber cookie name** - The name of the cookie used to identify a regular (free) subscriber.
 * **Premium subscriber cookie name** - The name of the cookie used to identify a premium (paid) subscriber.